Stabl-Energy/rust-dns/permit/Readme.md

 }
 wait_for_shutdown_signal();
 // Revoke all thread permits and wait for them to
-// finish an drop their permits. top_permit.revoke().try_wait_for(
+// finish and drop their permits. top_permit.revoke().try_wait_for(
     core::time::Duration::from_secs(3));
 ```